CertainLach/jrsonnet/README.md

 - Can pass all of original `examples` tests
 - Can pass all of original `test_suite` tests, expect those, which checks golden output for stacktraces (vanilla-like stacktraces are implemented, but look is not 100% identical): ![Example output](./traces.png)

-## Production usage

-It can be used within scripts, but i won't recommend embedding it into applications, because currently not all errors are thrown as errors, panic possible on incorrect input.

 ## Bindings

 Currently no language bindings are implemented